-For Ubuntu, student accounts use the same account name as the CCS student account, but the password is set to the student number.
+For Ubuntu, student accounts use the same account name as their ITS student account, but the password is set to the student number.
 Accounts for all graduate students are created in September so in most cases it should not be necessary to request that an account be created.

-For Windows, students accounts use the same username and password as the CCS student account.
+For Windows, students accounts use the same username and password as the ITS student account.